When we do workshops we often give participants a test. Define marriage, but don’t use any religious language.

 Today the fullness of marriage can only be known by what it does which is also particular to it – the fact that it unites children with their mothers and fathers.
 Not all married men and women have children, but every child has a mother and father.

-Remember this description: Marriage unites a man and a woman with each other and any children born from their union.
+Remember and use this description: Marriage unites a man and a woman with each other and any children born from their union.
+Or put more simply, the reality of marriage is the only institution that unties children with their own mother and father.